imagej/imagej.github.io/_pages/events/wiki-grand-opening.md

 [via chat](https://gitter.im/imagej/imagej.github.io).
 But participating in some aspects may not be feasible via text alone; e.g.,
-{% include person id='ctrueden' %} will give a video presentation covering the state of the site some time on Monday after the hackathon kickoff, and it is likely this will be on gather.town.
+{% include person id='ctrueden' %} will give a video presentation covering the state of the site some time on Tuesday after the hackathon kickoff, and it is likely this will be on gather.town.

 ## How you can help